 Board of Review:

 Grant spoke for the Board of Review.
 Grant, Tracy Roche and Shawn Lange were present for their meeting to get things going.
 Stated he wanted to revise and fine tune the role of the BoR for issues that arise in our LSC.
 He would like to put together a check list to make it consistent.
-He appointed Tracy Roache as secretary and Charlie Jeske as Vice Chair.
+He appointed Tracy Roche as secretary and Charlie Jeske as Vice Chair.
 The need a minimum of 5 members and they currently have 6.
 Would like to elect an athlete every year and have members from both the East and West to make it more equal and would like someone with a legal background.
 Members should also have background checks and would like the LSC to cover these costs.
 New members needed will be elected at the HoD fall meeting.

 Election of Board of Directors: